-Here are some easy ways to simplify those inevitable tech support calls
+How to provide remote tech support for friends and family

 Screen recording is a great way to walk your loved one through their problem or show them how to do something on their device in a step-by-step manner that they can watch, and rewatch, to their heart's content.

 Technically, screen recording has been built into Android since Android 7 Nougat, but it was buried and you could only access it via adb commands (it's also been on iOS since iOS 11).
-This feature is supposedly finally coming system-wide with Android 11, but we may have to wait on that a bit longer.
+Thankfully, Android 12 made it much easier to use and locate by adding the screen recording function to the notification pane in tile format.

-For now, OEMs like Samsung, LG, and OnePlus all have screen recorder options built into their versions of Android in the system settings, and they are extremely easy to use.
+All the best Android phones running Android 12 or later have the screen recorder option.
+Many OEMs also have also built their own versions of the feature and they are extremely easy to use.

-You can also download a third-party screen recorder like AZ Screen Recorder if your phone doesn't currently support this functionality natively.
+You can also download a third-party screen recorder if your phone doesn't currently support this functionality natively.
 Just be sure to always exercise caution, as some of third-party recording apps have been known to be potential vectors for malware and bad actors.

-- How to use the screen recorder on the Galaxy S20
+- How to record the screen on your Samsung Galaxy phone

-- How to use the new screen recording mode in OxygenOS 9.5
+- How to record the screen on your OnePlus phone

-Screenshots and markup tools
+How to provide remote tech support with screenshots and markup tools

 If the problem you're trying to solve is not complex enough to warrant recording your screen, or if you don't think your friends or family will follow along easily, another workaround is to take a screenshot of what you're working on and mark it up.

-Static notes like this are easy for anyone to reference later, and they can even save them in their messaging or notes app, or Google Photos.
-In fact, you can even message your marked-up photo to the person you're helping thanks to Google Photo's new messaging features.
+Static notes like this are easy for anyone to reference later, and they can save them in their messaging or notes app, or Google Photos.
+You can then message your marked-up photo to the person you're helping thanks through any of the best messaging apps.

 All you need to do is take a screenshot on your phone or computer and then add notes to it through your photos app or another markup app.
-Google Photos is currently beta testing the ability to markup photos directly in the app, but there are many markup apps available on Google Play that can do this as well.
+Google Photos has the ability to mark up photos directly in the app, but there are many other photo editing apps that can do this as well.

-Phones with styli like the Samsung Galaxy Note, LG Stylo, and Moto G Stylus are great for this, as the pens give you the precision and editing tools that you need to write up an explanation.
-I'm fortunate to have access to a Galaxy Note, an Asus Chromebook Flip 214 with stylus, and an Apple iPad 9.7 with Apple Pencil, and those devices are all great for marking up images and notes.
-However, even my fat fingers have gotten the job done.
+Phones with styli like the Samsung Galaxy S22 Ultra and Moto G Stylus are great for this, as the pens give you the precision and editing tools that you need to write up an explanation.
+Even if your phone or tablet doesn't come with a decent stylus, your fingers can get the job done.

-Why reinvent the wheel.
-Sometimes a good YouTube explainer does the trick just fine.

 Some people learn best when they can watch someone else perform a task; it's why some of the most effective teaching tools involve video calls or screen recording.
-However, I'm not always around or available to help out and to be honest, there's already a ton of great how-to content from many device manufacturers on platforms like YouTube.
+You might not always be around or available to help out and to be honest, there's already a ton of great how-to content from many device manufacturers on platforms like YouTube.

 I realize that your family may not follow Samsung, Amazon, or Apple's official YouTube channels, but they actually have a lot of great, digestible, snack-sized content on how to use their devices and features.

-Of course, we also recommend sending them to the Android Central, Mr. Mobile, iMore, and Windows Central) YouTube channels for tons of great tech information and content!
+Of course, we also recommend sending them to the Android Central, Mr. Mobile, iMore, and Windows Central YouTube channels for tons of great tech information and content!

-There are more extreme ways that you can provide remote tech support, such as using an app like TeamViewer or Chrome Remote Desktop, but I'd caution against this approach.
+There are more extreme ways that you can provide remote tech support, such as using an app or Chrome Remote Desktop, but I'd caution against this approach.
 While it may be satisfying to just take control of your friend or family's device and fix the problem yourself, you're also potentially setting yourself up for future problems.

 For starters, you have to trust that the person on the other end understands how to set up the software properly, and this in and of itself will probably involve its own degree of tech support.
 You also don't want the worry, hurt, or liability that comes with messing around on someone else's device.
 Finally, once you've done this once, you've opened yourself up to a lifetime of similar support (you just set the bar way higher my friend).